Alternatives to reactive foods

 Marcia Pitman © 2014

-Bioresonance testing reveals the foods that are reactive within the body.
-In order to deal with these reactions, clients are asked to remove the foods completely from their diet while they are having bioresonance treatments.
-It is advisable to stay off the reactive foods as long as possible in order to give the body, especially the intestine, time to repair.
+Bioresonance can reveal the foods that are reactive within the body's energy.
+In order to deal with these reactions, clients are asked to remove the foods completely from their diet while they are having bioresonance therapy.
+It is advisable to stay off the reactive foods as long as possible in order to give the body time to repair.

 Gluten Intolerance or reaction